mui/material-ui/docs/src/pages/components/icons/icons.md

 yarn add @material-ui/icons@next
 ```

-These components use the Material-UI SvgIcon component to render the SVG path for each icon, and so they have a peer-dependency on the `next` release of Material-UI.
+These components use the Material-UI `SvgIcon` component to render the SVG path for each icon, and so have a peer-dependency on `@materialui/core`.

 If you aren't already using Material-UI in your project, you can add it with: